sbidoul/runboat/README.md

 - the initialization job that creates the database;
 - the cleanup job that drops the database;

-Besides the three modes, the controller as little of what the kubefiles actually deploy.

-It expect and does the following about the kubernetes resources:
+Besides the three modes, the controller has limited knowledge of what the kubefiles actually deploy.
+It expects the following to hold true:

+- the `runboat/build` label is set on all resources, with the unique build name as value;
-- a deployment starts with 0 replicas and must initially have a `runboat/init-status=todo` label, as well as a finalizer;
+- a deployment starts with 0 replicas and must initially have a `runboat/init-status=todo` label, as well as a `runboat/cleanup` finalizer;
-- the intialization job starts with a `runboat/job-kind=initialize` label;
+- the intialization job has a `runboat/job-kind=initialize` label;
-- the cleanup job starts with a `runboat/job-kind=cleanup` label.
+- the cleanup job has a `runboat/job-kind=cleanup` label.

-The controller sets the following labels on resources:

-- `runboat/build`, with the unique build name as identifier.

-The controller sets the following annotations on resources:
+- the following annotations are set on deployments:

   - `runboat/repo`: the repository in owner/repo format;
-- `runboat/target-branch`: the branch or pull request base branch;
+  - `runboat/target-branch`: the branch or pull request target branch;
-- `runboat/pr`: the pull request number or "";
+  - `runboat/pr`: the pull request number if this build is for a pull request;
   - `runboat/git-commit`: the commit sha.

+During the lifecycle of a build, the controller does the following on the deployed
+resources:

-It also sets a `runboat/init-status` annotation to track the outcome of initialization jobs (`todo`, `started`, `succeeded`, `failed`).
+- it sets the `runboat/init-status` annotation (`todo`, `started`, `succeeded`, `failed`) on deployments to track the outcome of the initialization jobs ;
+- it sets the deployment's `specs.replica` to 1 or 0 to start or stop it;
+- it deletes the deployment when an undeploy is requested (the actual delete occurs later due to the finalizer);
+- it removes the deployment finalizers and deletes resources matching the `runboat/build` label after the cleanup job succeeded.

 ## TODO

-Prototype (min required to do load testing):
+Prototype (min required to open the project):

+- report build status to github
 - plug it on a bunch of OCA and shopinvader repos to test load
-- configuring many repos in a .env file may be difficult, switch to a toml file ?
+- basic tests

 MVP:

 - deployment and more load testing
 - build/log and build/init-log api endpoints
-- report build status to github
 - secure github webhooks
 - better error handling in API (return 400 on user errors)
-- basic tests
+- more tests
 - publish runboat container image
 - look at other TODO in code to see if anything important remains
 - basic UI (single page with a combo box to select repo and show builds by branch/pr,